 - Established two-way communication with local campus to improve safety notifications

 Leaders at Indiana University (IU) Health’s Emergency Management department were looking for an easier way to contact the right people for a range of urgent communications.
-These included severe weather warnings, executive-level notifications of key systems being down, patient transfers and fire drills.
-Relying on the manual process of people placing phone calls to get the right staff in place had become more time consuming and more inefficient as the organization and its demands grew.
-Additionally, management wanted to have a clear report of who contacted whom and when.
+These included severe weather warnings, executive-level notifications of key systems being down, patient transfers, and fire drills.
+Relying on the manual process of people placing phone calls to get the right staff in place had become more time-consuming and more inefficient as the organization and its demands grew.
+Additionally, management wanted a clear report of who contacted whom and when.

 Fire drills alone were exposing the problem: Emergency Management is required to conduct one fire drill in every building, during every shift, at least once a quarter.
 With the number of buildings on the hospitals’ campuses, this means running about 30 fire drills every quarter.

 IU Health turned to Spok and selected its Spok® e.Notify solution to automate their notification processes.
-Spok e.Notify is an emergency notification solution that allows one-way or two-way messages to be sent to pre-determined or dynamic groups simultaneously to eliminate time-consuming phone calls.
+Spok e.Notify is an emergency notification solution that allows users to send one-way or two-way messages to pre-determined or dynamic groups simultaneously to eliminate time-consuming phone calls.
 The solution provides IU Health with tracking capabilities of when notifications were sent and received, as well as two-way communications if needed.